Q & A Stockholm Burlesque Festival

-There is a specific type of glitter canon with larger, streaming confetti that both venues approve of, so ask us if that is an option for your act.
+There is a specific type of glitter canon with larger, streaming confetti that both venues approve of, so ask us if that is an option for your act – the cost of the streamer canons is 200 SEK.
 Also, colour-fast flower petals and similar are alright.

 Why does it cost to apply to your festival?

-We take a small application fee (70 SEK / 7 euros) because we want everyone applying to be serious about wanting to take part in the festival.
+We take a small application fee (70 SEK) because we want everyone applying to be serious about wanting to take part in the festival.
 The fee ensures us that applicants have thought through their commitment, are serious about performing and have considered the costs involved with coming to our wonderful city.

 What acts are you looking for?

-We are looking for well developed acts from as a wide style of burlesque, and related art forms, as possible!
+We do not have a specific house style, we are looking for well developed acts from as wide a range of burlesque, and related art forms, as possible!
 We plan the two nights to be of equal quality and ambition, so there is no “better” night, just two crazy, engaging and unforgettable experiences.
 We do love everything from classic and beautiful, to weird, crazy, political, satirical and scary.
 Show us what you do best, not what you think we will book.